The primary goal of all businesses is to sell their products and services to customers.

 Ethical Considerations In Using Psychological Triggers

 Many consumers and marketing experts have expressed scepticism to the idea of using psychological triggers in marketing, and with good reasons.
-After all, these triggers aim to manipulate the thought processes of users emotionally.
-Because of that, there’s always an element of risk to it, and if used carelessly, there can be negative consequences.
+After all, these triggers aim to manipulate users’ emotional thought processes.
+Because of that, there’s always an element of risk to them, and if used carelessly, there can be negative consequences.

 That is why brands must follow all the relevant ethical considerations while using psychological triggers to avoid bad incidents.
 Below, we have discussed a few of the most important ethical considerations.